 Chickpea with vegetables (8 Months+) – Chickpea/Chana mash with vegetables is a great way to introduce chickpeas to babies, 1/2 cup of cooked chickpea contains 2.3 mg of iron (approx).
 For older kids, you can serve this recipe without blending.

-Chickpea rice/Chana Rice (1 year+) – Chana/channa/chole biryani is a healthy protein packed wholesome meal can be made under 40 minutes.
-Its best for kids lunch box and helps to boost the iron levels in a flash.
+Chickpea rice/Chana Rice (1 year+) – Chana/channa/chole biryani is a healthy protein-packed wholesome meal that can be made under 40 minutes.
+Its best for the kid’s lunch box and helps to boost the iron levels in a flash.

 Black-eyed Peas sundal (1 year+) – Soaked and cooked black-eyed peas sweetened & flavored with cardamom and coconut.
 One cup of boiled black-eyed peas contains 1.8 mg of iron(approx).
 Jaggery adds iron and deliciousness to this simple black-eyed peas sundal.